xenobiolab/xenomorph/README.md

         python xenomorph.py stats -i [output_basecalled_summary_file.csv]

 ### Models
 Linked kmer models can be accessed using the 'xenomorph.py models' command.
 As a general paradigm for modular design, xenomorph models are considered to be fully orthogonal and completely modular.
 Xenomorph comes built with empirically determined models for standard bases (ATGC) and a expanded junimoji alphabet (BSPZKXJV).
 Models used for the morph command can be specified by using the '-m' flag and inputing the desired alphabet (e.g. ATGCBSJV).
-Note, ATGC should always be specified as part of this alphabet since xenomorph is designed for group-up alphabet expansion (ATGC+) as opposed to top-down (BSPZ-only).
+Note, ATGC should always be specified as part of this alphabet since xenomorph is designed for ground-up alphabet expansion (ATGC+) as opposed to top-down (BSPZ-only).
 Unlike the standard bases, there are various variants of xenobases that are not mutually orthogonal (e.g. N-glycoside S and C-glycoside S).
 To select different chemical variants of expanded bases, the '-a' [abbreviation] flag can be used.
 This command will set the abbreviated base as the active XNA variant and disable alterntative variants.
 For example, 'xenomorph.py models -s Sn' will set the N-glycoside S model as the active basecalling model.
 To view which models are available, single letter codes, abbreviations, and active/inactive state use the '-s all' flag.
 Models can be linked, edited, added, or deleted by modifying the models/config_model.csv parameter file.

         python xenomorph.py models